webonyx/graphql-php/README.md

         $schema,
         $requestString,
         /* $rootValue */ null,
-        /* $context */ null, // A custom context that can be used to pass current User object etc to resolvers.
+        /* $context */ null, // A custom context that can be used to pass current User object etc to all resolvers.
         $variableValues,
         $operationName
     );